LostSoulfly/MinerProxy/README.md

 ```

 It's important to note that you don't have to supply a RigName in your walletAddress.
 If you just put your wallet in there, so long as you have the proper useDot/useSlash/useWorker, your miner will be identified (and reported to the pool) correctly but the wallet will still be replaced with walletAddress.

+### Donation
+If you choose to Donate a portion of DevFee to MinerProxy maintainers, this is how it works:
+Every time Claymore starts mining the DevFee, it starts a new connection to the pool (make sure you don't have "-allpools 1" set) to mine for 36 or 72 seconds, depending on whether you're dual mining.
+Let's assume that you want to donate and have set "percentToDonate" to "10" in the JSON file, in which case you would be donating only the DevFee 10% of the time, and keeping the DevFee 90% of the time.

 ### Coins